Probate Q&A Series

 Understanding the Status of an Open Estate in North Carolina

 When an executor or personal representative files a final account in a North Carolina probate case, that filing alone does not automatically close the estate.
-Filing the final account is a critical step, but the court must still review, approve, and enter a decree or order for distribution before the estate officially closes.
+Filing the final account is a critical step, but the clerk must still review and audit the account, and the estate is not closed until the personal representative is discharged.

-Under North Carolina law, after you file the final account, the court sets a review hearing.
-At that hearing, the court examines whether all assets have been properly collected and valued, debts and expenses have been paid, and distributions follow the decedent’s will or state law.
-Creditors and beneficiaries receive notice and may file objections or supplemental claims.
+Under North Carolina law, after you file the final account, the clerk reviews the account to determine whether all assets have been properly collected and valued, debts and expenses have been paid, and distributions follow the decedent’s will or state law.
+Interested persons may object, and additional filings may be required before the estate can be closed.

-Until a final decree issues, the estate remains open.
+Until the estate is finally settled and the personal representative is discharged, the estate remains open.
 Common factors that delay closure include:

 • Outstanding creditor claims or late-filed claims